-Ruth Agnew has experience as a governor, committee chair, vice chair, chair and interim executive board (IEB) member and chair across the primary and secondary sector in seven schools and academies over the last thirteen years, and is currently chair of the local governing body of a primary academy and governor in a maintained secondary school and a maintained special school.
+Ruth Agnew has experience as a governor, committee chair, vice chair, chair and interim executive board (IEB) member and chair across the primary, secondary and special sectors in eight schools and academies over the last fifteen years, and is currently chair of the local governing body of a primary academy and governor in a maintained secondary school and a maintained special school.

 She was designated a National Leader of Governance (NLG), by the National College for Teaching and Leadership (NCTL) in April 2012, supported the NCTL pilot of the Ofsted external reviews of governance and has conducted over 80 reviews since this time, in primary and secondary schools and academies, and multi-academy trusts.
 She has worked for the NCTL as NLG Advocate in the Merseyside and Cheshire area since 2015.